jamesshaji/python-scripts/README.md

 # python-scripts
-Python scripts to automate activities
+Collection of Python scripts to automate repetitive activities